-It should also be noted that there is a communication function (both messaging and texting) within the course management system (Canvas) used District-wide.
+It should also be noted that there is a communication function (both messaging and texting) within the course management system (Canvas) used Districtwide.
 This capability exists to facilitate communication by and between faculty and students currently enrolled in their class(es).

 With limited exceptions, such as emergency circumstances, the District has moved away from sending blanket emails to all employees.
-Emergency circumstances, such as closing the colleges due to poor air quality or notices of power outages, are examples of exceptions.
-In addition, the District continues to email all employees all updates to District Policies and Procedures, as well as 'The News: 4CD Employee Newsletter."
+Emergency circumstances, such as closing the Colleges due to poor air quality or notices of power outages are examples of exceptions.
+In addition the District continues to email all employees all updates to District Policies and Procedures, as well as The News', the 4CD Employee Newsletter.

-Communication between the District and the colleges occurs in multiple ways.
-Approximately twice monthly, Chancellor's Cabinet meets to address District-wide matters.
-These meetings are attended by the Chancellor, Executive Vice Chancellors, Vice Chancellors, Associate Vice Chancellors, executive-level department heads, and college Presidents.
-Information is conveyed from the District to the colleges and vise-versa.
+Communication between the District and the Colleges occurs in multiple ways.
+Approximately twice monthly, Chancellor's Cabinet meets to address Districtwide matters.
+These meetings are attended by the chancellor, executive vice-chancellors, vice-chancellors, associate vice-chancellors, executive-level department heads and College presidents.
+Information is conveyed from the District to the Colleges and vise-versa.
 Summaries of these meetings are posted for review on an internal website.
-A link to this site is included in the monthly 4CD Employee Newsletter, which is emailed to all District employees.
+A link to this site is included in the monthly 4CD Employee Newsletter, emailed to all District employees.
 The District Governance Council (DGC) also meets monthly.
-DGC provides a forum for constituency groups to meet, discuss, and debate issues of District-wide concern.
-Agendas and minutes are posted to a public website, and accessible via a link also included in the monthly employee newsletter.
-Frequently, information discussed at DGC is shared by representatives both at the colleges and the District Office.
+DGC provides a forum for constituent groups to meet, discuss and debate issues of Districtwide concern.
+Agendas and minutes are posted to a public web site a link to which is also included in the monthly employee newsletter.
+Frequently, information discussed at DGC is shared by representatives both at the Colleges and the District Office.

-Communication between the District and colleges continues to evolve as new communication modalities emerge.
+Communication between the District and Colleges continues to evolve as new communication modalities emerge.
 Matters of safety and security are conveyed using multiple modes to ensure receipt and review.